Syrian Desert campaign (May–July 2017): Syrian Army reaches the Iraqi border

-On 30 May, the Syrian Army, alongside the National Defense Forces and Iraqi paramilitary units, captured the Helba area in south-eastern Homs province, thus coming within 50 km of the border with Iraq.
+On 30 May, the Syrian Army, alongside the National Defense Forces and Iraqi paramilitary units, captured the Helba area in southeastern Homs province, thus coming within 50 km of the border with Iraq.
 The next day, FSA groups launched a counteroffensive called Operation This is Our Land and launched barrages of BM-21 Grad rockets at government forces.
 The rebels claimed to have broken through the first government lines of defense near the Zaza checkpoint.
 In response, the Syrian and Russian Air Forces conducted airstrikes against the rebels.

 On 3 June, the Syrian Army captured several positions along the highway, six kilometers west of Arak.
 Three days later, the Army reported it had captured three areas from ISIL south of Palmyra, creating the conditions for a simultaneous push towards both the T3 pumping station and Arak.

 Meanwhile, on 6 June, the Syrian Army captured the hilltop of Tal Al-Abd along with some adjacent points, thus putting them close to the Dawkah area, while the USAF had struck pro-government forces 25 miles from the US-UK training area at al-Tanf earlier in the day.
-The U.S. forces stated the government forces were a threat to the U.S.-backed fighters and allied troops based at the Coalition training area at al-Tanf.
-The next day, the Syrian government′s allies threatened retaliatory strikes in the event of further U.S. strikes on Syria′s forces.
+The US forces stated the government forces were a threat to the US-backed fighters and allied troops based at the Coalition training area at al-Tanf.
+The next day, the Syrian government's allies threatened retaliatory strikes in the event of further US strikes on Syria's forces.

 On 7 June, government forces seized several hills around Arak.
 Advances were also made southeast of Palmyra.
 On 8 June, the Syrian Army captured the Dakwah hilltop from the rebels and some hilltops and the Bir Abbasiyah area from ISIL.
 Meanwhile, during the same day, the USAF struck the Syrian Army operating near al-Tanf again, while the rebels showered SAA positions with Grad rockets.